-This standard provides a number of options for demonstrating compliance with the maximum level for tutin in honey.
+This Standard provides a number of options for demonstrating compliance with the maximum level for tutin in honey.

 The maximum level for tutin in honey and comb honey is set in the Australia New Zealand Food Standards Code.
-For the avoidance of any doubt this is replicated in this Food Standard.

-The Ministry for Primary Industries has developed a compliance guide that provides information on the matters that may need to be considered in complying with this standard.
+The Ministry for Primary Industries has developed a compliance guide that provides information on the matters that may need to be considered in complying with this Standard.
 This compliance guide is found on the MPI website www.mpi.govt.nz.